quddus-larik/oneManage/README.md

 ### Pull Request
 The important in pull request if you solve it working in existing open issue then use commit title in format like `solved Close #number <type> issue`.

+>[!WARNING]
+>It has unstable versions that is not released official because of partial development.
+It should be done by openSource Collaboration.